Skip to content

 This is where WordPress genuinely excels.
 The admin dashboard, Gutenberg editor, and page builders give non-technical users direct control over content.

 Next.js has no built-in content editor.
 Changes happen in code.
 Our approach: managed editing powered by an automated update pipeline.
 Clients get a dedicated channel where change requests are piped directly into a coding agent.
-Most edits - copy changes, image swaps, pricing updates - are processed and deployed automatically within minutes.
+Common edits (copy, image swaps, pricing updates) are typically deployed within minutes through our update workflow.
 For larger structural changes, our team handles them manually within 24-48 hours.

 Winner: WordPress for self-editing.